jeffareid/erasureb/README.md

 4. mInv is reduced in size by one row.
 4. mCor = mInv x mSyn (using (n-1) x 20 of mSyn).
 This is the correcting matrix.
 5. The columns of mCor corresponding to erasures are set = 0.
-   (As an alternative, erased rows could have been filled with 0x00).
 6. mFix = mCor x mDat.
 This corrects n-1 rows of mDat.
 7. The remaining erased row of mDat is corrected using XOR.